Marcella Hempel: Weaver and lecturer in Australia

 By the mid 60s, the marriage had broken down and most of the farm was sold, although Marcella and her daughter were able to keep and live in the cottage with a small plot of bushland surrounding them.
 She increased her efforts to support herself and her daughter as a weaver but kept to her principle of only producing as much as she could by hand from her own loom.
 Bruno Hempel died in Picton in 1969.
-In 1974 Marcella and her daughter moved to Wagga Wagga NSW where, with other weavers, she established a textile course at the former Riverina College of Advanced Education and was the inaugural lecturer in textiles from 1974 to 1980.
+In 1974 Marcella and her daughter moved to Wagga Wagga, New South Wales, where, with other weavers, she established a textile course at the former Riverina College of Advanced Education and was the inaugural lecturer in textiles from 1974 to 1980.
 She also taught weaving in community workshops.
-In 1989 the College awarded Hempel an honorary Bachelor of Arts (Visual Arts).
-At the presentation, senior lecturer Arthur Wicks described her as “a very direct and honest person and it shows through her work...
-She is without doubt a master craftsperson”.
-An occasional address was made by Edmund Capon, then Director of the Art Gallery of NSW.
+In 1989 the college awarded Hempel an honorary Bachelor of Arts (Visual Arts).
+At the presentation, senior lecturer Arthur Wicks described her as "a very direct and honest person and it shows through her work...
+She is without doubt a master craftsperson".
+An occasional address was made by Edmund Capon, then director of the Art Gallery of NSW.
 In reply, Hempel said "Culture is really what happens in the community” and the integrity of the individual making a contribution to the community was what was important.
 In 1990 the Wagga Wagga Art Gallery held an exhibition, "Students of Marcella Hempel" which included works by Hempel as well as her students.

 Even when she was working as a designer or lecturer, Hempel maintained her own handweaving practice.
 Her work was promoted or sold by the Australian Wool Board, Australian Craftworks, Narek Craft Galleries, Design Arts Centre and the Crafts Council of Australia.
 By the late 90s.
 Hempel had moved to Canberra, where she set up her "loom room" to continue weaving.
 In 1994 she gave a talk at the Australian War Memorial on her experiences while living in Germany during the second world war at the "Children of the Holocaust" exhibition of drawings by Jewish children of Teresin ghetto.

 In Australia, Hempel passed on her industrial design principles and weaving techniques both as a lecturer and in workshop presentations.
 She believed that all work should have an aim and a purpose.
 In 1971 she led a weaving workshop at "Creative Arts '71" at a lodge in Lamington National Park, Queensland and presented a session at the first Australian fibre conference in 1981 on “Tactile sensitivity”, talking about “the importance of the use of the hands for a balanced development of the individual”.
 She taught her students industrial design principles of harmonious design through colour, shape and texture.
 She wrote that the decisive factors in her career were the Bauhaus philosophy, the insistence on technical perfection and the application of efficient working methods from industry.
 One of her College of Advanced Education students said, "Marcella has encouraged me to develop her teaching into my own personal expression and to explore every area of weaving."